 We deal with the fact that total tests is a random variable by focusing on the expected value of total tests.
 This is what we would typically observe.
-The best guess for the sum of two dice rolls is 7, the expected value.
 We need to find the expected value of total tests for a given group size so we can figure out which group size minimizes it.

-There are mathematical rules for computing the expected value, but we will use Monte Carlo simulation.
-This approach is based on the idea that we can simply run the chance process (throwing two dice or hitting F9) many times and directly examine the results.
-We can compute the average of many repetitions (like rolling dice many times) to give us an approximation to the expected value.
+There are mathematical rules for computing the expected value, but we will use an alternative approach called Monte Carlo simulation.
+It is based on the idea that we can simply run the chance process (throwing two dice or hitting F9) many times and then compute the average outcome.
+This provides an approximation to the expected value.